 Most clinical studies use turmeric extract and not turmeric powder.
 Only around 3 percent of the weight of turmeric powder is curcumin and curcuminoid compounds, which offer turmeric’s medicinal benefits.
 But in turmeric extracts, the concentration of curcumin and curcuminoid compounds is often as high as 95 percent.

 A capsule containing half a gram of turmeric extract provides 400 mg of curcuminoids, while the same amount of turmeric powder may offer just about 15 mg.
+So, turmeric extract is more concentrated and contains a lot more curcumin.

 |↑1||Ravindran, Jayaraj, Sahdeo Prasad, and Bharat B. Aggarwal.
 “Curcumin and cancer cells: how many ways can curry kill tumor cells selectively?.”
 The AAPS journal 11, no. 3 (2009): 495-510.|